segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 `revenue` values should be passed as a Segment `property`.
 The value should be an integer and represent the value in cents, so, for example, $1 should be represented by `100`.

-> note ""
+> note "Note:"
-> **Note:** [Custom Event Tags](https://docs.developers.optimizely.com/full-stack/docs/include-event-tags) in Optimizely, which include all Event Tags except `revenue` and `value`, are not displayed on the Optimizely results page, however they are available in a [Data Export](https://docs.developers.optimizely.com/web/docs/data-export) report.
+> [Custom Event Tags](https://docs.developers.optimizely.com/full-stack/docs/include-event-tags) in Optimizely, which include all Event Tags except `revenue` and `value`, are not displayed on the Optimizely results page, however they are available in a [Data Export](https://docs.developers.optimizely.com/web/docs/data-export) report.
 Event Tags can be strings, integers, floating point numbers, or boolean values.
-Optimizely will reject events with any other data types (e.g. arrays).
+Optimizely rejects events with any other data types (for example, arrays).

 Segment defaults to identifying users with their `anonymousId`.
 Enabling the "Use User ID" setting in your Segment settings means that only `track` events triggered by identified users are passed downstream to Optimizely.
 You may optionally fall back to `anonymousId` when `userId` is unavailable by setting `fallbackToAnonymousId` to `true`.